The tropical $n$-gonal construction: Graphs and the tropical n -gonal construction

 \begin{proposition} Let $K$ be a tree.
-The trigonal construction and the Recillas construction establish a bijection between free double covers of trigonal curves $\tG\to G\to K$ and generic tetragonal curves $P\to K$.
+The trigonal construction and the Recillas construction establish a bijection between free double covers of trigonal graphs $\tG\to G\to K$ and generic tetragonal graphs $P\to K$.
 The graph $\tG$ is connected if and only if $P$ is connected, in which case

 \end{proposition}